Umrah: The First Umrah

 The next year, the Muslim tradition claims that Muhammad ordered and took part in the Conquest of Mecca in December 629.
 Following the agreed-upon terms of the Hudaibiya Treaty, Muhammad and some 2000 followers (men, women and children) proceeded to perform what became the first Umrah, which lasted three days.
 After the transfer of power, the people of Mecca who (according to the Muslim traditional narrative) had persecuted and driven away the early Muslims, and had fought against the Muslims due to their beliefs, were afraid of retribution.
 However, Muhammad forgave all of his former enemies.

 Ten people were forgiven, and not to be killed after the capture of Mecca: Ikrimah ibn Abi-Jahl, Abdullah ibn Saad ibn Abi Sarh, Habbar bin Aswad, Miqyas Subabah Laythi, Huwairath bin Nuqayd, Abdullah Hilal and four women who had been guilty of murder or other offences or had sparked off the war and disrupted the peace.

-Coronavirus closings
+COVID-19 closures

-On 26 February 2020, Saudi Arabia suspended travel to the country for reasons related to the Umrah, due to concerns over the rapid spread of coronavirus.
-After the reporting of the first case of coronavirus in Saudi Arabia, on 4 March 2020, the Riyadh government banned Umrah pilgrimage to the holy cities of Medina and Mecca for Saudi citizens, foreign visitors, and residents living in the kingdom.
+On 26 February 2020, Saudi Arabia suspended travel to the country for reasons related to the Umrah, due to concerns over the rapid spread of COVID-19.
+After the reporting of the first case of COVID-19 in Saudi Arabia, on 4 March 2020, the Riyadh government banned Umrah pilgrimage to the holy cities of Medina and Mecca for Saudi citizens, foreign visitors, and residents living in the kingdom.
 On 10 August 2021, Umrah for pilgrims coming from around the world was resumed.

+Administration and digital services

+The Ministry of Hajj and Umrah launched Nusuk in 2022 as the replacement for the Eatmarna application, with services for Umrah permits, visit and Umrah visas, and bookings related to visits to the Prophet's Mosque.
+In 2025, the ministry launched Nusuk Umrah, allowing pilgrims from abroad to apply directly for an Umrah visa and book related services online; accredited local agents remained available through the Nusuk Umrah system.